Initiated by Dr. Xin Wei, University of Michigan

 2. Modeling of Weather-Related Forcing and Phenomena

-Relevant to CLaSH's current Hazard Observatories, including proposals that:
+Relevant to CLaSH's current Hazard Observatories.

 • Quantify how storms, rainfall, winds, or wildfire alter hazard frequency and magnitude